wkembel1563/DroneObjectDetection/README.md

 https://github.com/dji-sdk/Mobile-SDK-iOS

 All other project files can be found in that repository.
-The files I modified for the project are included in this submission.
+The files I modified for the project are included in this repo.
 They were adapted from the files located at:

 Mobile-SDK-iOS/Sample Code/ObjcSampleCode/DJISdkDemo/Demo/Camera/fpv/